 If you have never had a credit card or loan and you have no credit history, lenders may be unwilling to take a risk on approving you.
 One option to consider if you’re trying to build credit is to request to be added as an authorized user on your parent, spouse, or a close family member’s credit account.
 Be sure that it’s someone you trust and who trusts you.
 Come to an agreement with them on what you can spend and contribute every month toward their payment.
 When they make their payments on time, this will also reflect positively on your credit report.
 However, you have to be really cautious about this because if their payments are not made on time, it will reflect negatively on your credit report.
 Once you’ve established some credit history, you should be able to move off of their bank account and get an account of your own.

 Utility companies do not report your on-time payments to the credit bureaus by default.
 In the past, utility accounts were not included in credit reports because they aren’t credit accounts.
 This is beginning to change as it becomes evident that consumers should be recognized for making these utility payments on time.
-Now, you can have certain utility bills, like your phone bill, reported on your Experian credit report by using their Experian Boost tool.
+Today, you can have certain utility bills (like your phone bill) reported on your Experian credit report by using their Experian Boost tool.
 This will only affect your Experian report, but it’s still worth a shot as some lenders may find it helpful.

 A good FICO score is important to your financial health and it’s achievable, but it won’t happen overnight.
 It takes knowledge, creating good habits, and consistency over time.
 Play it smart and you’ll get there.
 And if you’re looking to start building credit, check out Possible Finance.

 Predatory lending generally refers to unfair lending practices that benefit the lender at the borrower’s overwhelming expense.
-This is accomplished through unfair and abusive loan terms.
-That can involve a variety of different methods and strategies, but most predatory lending practices typically uses a combination of:
+This is accomplished through exploitative and abusive loan terms, which typically include:

-All of these unfair lending practices are designed to benefit the lender, which also often means over-aggressive sales tactics to force you into deals.
-This lending practice is often designed to take advantage of the average borrower’s lack of understanding of loans and financial transactions.
-Many completely resort to lying and deception, and in worst cases, predatory lenders will threaten violence or litigation against borrowers in order to collect debts.
+All of these unfair lending practices are designed to benefit the lender, who often employs over-aggressive sales tactics to force you into deals.
+This lending practice is designed to take advantage of the average borrower’s lack of understanding of loans and financial transactions.
+Many predatory lenders resort to outright lying and deception.
+And in the worst cases, they will threaten violence or litigation against borrowers in order to collect debts.